seantan02/lumaa-spring-2025-swe/README.md

     i.
 Implement proper error handling middleware

 ## Salary and Compensation Proposal
+- I am truly excited about the opportunity to join Lumaa and contribute to its growth journey.
+My primary motivation is to be part of an innovative team where I can both contribute meaningfully and continue to grow professionally.

 ### 1. In-office or Hybrid Role (San Francisco)
 - I am open to relocating to San Francisco without assistance and understand the higher cost of living in the area.
-As such, I propose the following compensation package:
+As such, I propose the following compensation:

-1. Base Salary: $45/hour (reflecting the lower end of the pay scale for SF to accommodate the cost of living)
+1. Base Salary: $77500/year (reflecting the lower end of the pay scale for SF to accommodate the cost of living)
 2. Company Shares: A reasonable amount of equity based on company standards and the role’s contribution potential.
 3. Performance Bonus: A bonus structure ranging from 10-20%, based on measurable outcomes such as:
     - Progress in software development and feature delivery.